Daptomycin

 Daptomycin, sold under the brand name Cubicin among others, is a lipopeptide antibiotic used in the treatment of systemic and life-threatening infections caused by Gram-positive organisms.

 Daptomycin was removed from the World Health Organization's List of Essential Medicines in 2019.
 The World Health Organization classifies daptomycin as critically important for human medicine.

 Medical uses

-In the United States, daptomycin is indicated for use in adults for skin and skin structure infections caused by Gram-positive infections, S. aureus bacteraemia, and right-sided S. aureus endocarditis.
-It binds avidly to pulmonary surfactant, so cannot be used in the treatment of pneumonia.
-There seems to be a difference in working daptomycin on hematogenous pneumonia.
+In the United States, daptomycin is indicated for use in adults for skin and skin structure infections caused by Gram-positive infections, S. aureus bacteremia, and right-sided S. aureus endocarditis.
+In 2017, the FDA extended daptomycin's indications to pediatric patients aged 1 to 17 years: labeling for complicated skin and skin structure infections in this population was approved on 29 March 2017, and labeling for S. aureus bacteremia in pediatric patients was approved on 1 September 2017.
+Daptomycin is not recommended for patients younger than one year of age, given the potential for adverse effects on the muscular, neuromuscular, and nervous systems observed in neonatal animal studies.
+It binds avidly to pulmonary surfactant, and so is generally ineffective in treating pneumonia.

 Adverse effects

 Common adverse drug reactions associated with daptomycin therapy include: